Lineal Championship Policy

 If the general consensus among the leading independent rankings, is that the #2 and #3 contenders are evenly matched, and their positions could easily be swapped.

-Similarly, there was little to separate Mikkel Kessler and Jeff Lacy in 2006, when Jeff challenged #1, Joe Calzaghe, for the vacant Lineal Super Middleweight Title.
-And the same could be said of Carl Froch and Lucian Bute, when Carl fought #1 Andre Ward, for the vacant Lineal 168lbs Title, in 2011.
+There was little to separate Mikkel Kessler and Jeff Lacy in 2006, when Jeff challenged #1, Joe Calzaghe, for the vacant Lineal Super Middleweight Title.
+The Ring had Lacy at #3 in their 168lbs ratings.
+Boxing Monthly had Lacy at #2.

 When are they unacceptable?